cabal-club/cable/readme.md

 2. Receives a Cancel Request.
 3. The connection to the peer is lost.

-#### 5.4.2 Time To Live
-The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.

-The `ttl` field, set in the request header, expresses an upper bound on how many times a request is forwarded to other peers.
-A client wishing a request not be forwarded beyond its initial destination peer MUST set `ttl = 0`.

-An incoming request with `ttl = 0` MUST NOT be forwarded.

-An incoming request with a `ttl > 0` SHOULD be forwarded along to all peers the client is connected to.
-A peer forwarding a request MUST decrement the `ttl` by one before sending it, to ensure the number of network hops does not exceed what the original requestor specified.

-To prevent request loops in the network, an incoming request with a known `req_id` MUST be discarded.

 #### 5.4.3 Limits
 Some requests have a `limit` field specifying an upper bound on how many hashes a client wishes to receive in response.
 A peer responding to such a request